loomio/loomio-docs/en/src/user_manual/polls/outcomes/index.md

 > _I've taken on board everyone's input.
 As the project manager, this is my call to make and I've decided we are going to extend the timeline by 10 days._

-Setting outcomes makes your decision archive easy to search, because you have a succinct statement for each proposal.